-The following chart illustrates the uses for which the State has issued tax-supported debt, including that used for transportation purposes, calculated on the amount outstanding at June 30, 2018.
-The

-State has used the proceeds of its debt programs for many purposes with the two largest being to provide facilities and infrastructure for higher education (49%) and transportation (16%), which is nearly unchanged from last year's study.
+The following chart illustrates the uses for which the State has issued tax-supported debt, including that used for transportation purposes, calculated on the amount outstanding at June 30, 2019.
+The State has used the proceeds of its debt programs for many purposes with the two largest being to provide facilities and infrastructure for higher education (49%) and transportation (21%).